-During the SIFF Festival, films will be screened at SIFF venues, as well as many other film houses around the Puget Sound regions.
+In 2007, SIFF added year-round programming showing films every day at three venues: SIFF Cinema Egyptian, SIFF Cinema Uptown, and the SIFF Film Center.
+During the SIFF Festival, films will be screened at SIFF venues, as well as many other film houses around the Puget Sound region.

-How to choose which films to see: If you are a film buff, you don’t need any help.
-If you are new to the SIFF Festival or otherwise overwhelmed by the choices, here are some of the ways I’ve chosen which films to see from among the 400 choices.
+If you are a film buff, you don’t need any help.
+But, if you are new to the Festival or are overwhelmed by the choices, here are some of the ways I’ve selected which films to see from among the 400 choices.
 No one way seems to work better than another; sometimes you like the film and sometimes you don’t.
 That’s part of the fun.

 - Peruse the SIFF film festival guide, mark the films that sound interesting, and go see as many as possible.
 Note that some film times may conflict and you can only chose one, or may not be at a convenient time or place, or may be sold out.